edbennett/snakemake-novice-lattice/episodes/chaining.md

 ## Tabulating trajectory counts

-The script `src/tabulate_counts.py` will take a list of files containing plaquette data, and output a LaTeX table of trajectory counts.
+The script `src/tabulate_counts.py` will take a list of files containing trajectory counts, and output them in a LaTeX table.
 Write a rule to generate this table for all values of $\beta$, and output it to `assets/tables/counts.tex`.